-Well, in some cases the dog will bleed so much that there is not enough blood circulating in their body, which leads to shock, organ failure and death.
+In some cases the dog will bleed so much that there is not enough blood circulating in their body, which leads to shock, organ failure and death.
 In other instances, the bleeding will not be enough to cause death, but is indicative of the underlying problem (such as a severe infection or a clotting disorder).

 The best way to try and get a definitive answer is to request a postmortem exam.
 This can usually be done, as long as the dog has passed within the last 24 hours.
 Most vets can do this, though some will refer to specialist centers who have pathologists, particularly if they are suspicious of an unusual cause of death.

-Could my dog have survived bleeding from the anus with proper treatment?
+Could my dog have survived with treatment?

 Sadly, in many instances the death will not have been avoidable.
 This is the case when there has been severe trauma or extensive bleeding.
 The more sudden a death is, the less chance we could have prevented it.